Free: Healthy Freezer Meals Recipe EbookGet It Now

 This section explains how to choose the best ingredients for cheeseburger soup, what each one does in the recipe, and some substitution options (with more in the Variations section below).
 For measurements, see the recipe card below.

 - Ground Beef – Any ground meat will work here, but I typically use 85/15 ground beef, which has just the right amount of flavor without being too greasy.

 - Bacon – I love a good bacon cheeseburger soup, but you could omit this to make one without bacon if you prefer.
 Using pre-cooked bacon bits saves a lot of time with this recipe, so that’s what I often do.
 If you do have extra time, you can prepare bacon in the oven or a skillet and crumble it yourself.

 - Cauliflower – Many cheeseburger soup recipes use potatoes for the bulk of the soup, but this lightened up (but still hearty) version uses cauliflower instead.
 Chop it into bite-sized florets.
 If you prefer a more carb-y soup, you can substitute russet potatoes (or really any potato you like), but they will take longer to cook than cauliflower does.

 - Chicken Broth – I used a reduced-sodium chicken broth because of the added salt from the bacon and cheese.
 You can also use reduced-sodium beef broth or make homemade bone broth instead.

-- Dried Parsley – You can also use a tablespoon of fresh parsley instead, or use other dried herbs, such as basil.
+- Dried Parsley – You can also use a tablespoon of fresh parsley instead of a teaspoon of dried, or use other dried herbs, such as basil or Italian seasoning.

 - Sharp Cheddar Cheese – Use pre-shredded or shred it yourself.
 Freshly shredded cheese melts more easily, but also clumps more easily.
 You can also toss the cheese with cornstarch (or a cornstarch substitute, like arrowroot powder) to help it thicken the broth.

-- Heavy Cream – Acts as an additional cornstarch alternative to help thicken the broth and provide richness, along with the cheese.
+- Heavy Cream – Helps to thicken the broth and provide richness, along with the cheese.

 How To Make Cheeseburger Soup

-This section shows how to make hamburger cheese soup, with step-by-step photos and details about the technique, to help you visualize it.
+This section shows how to make bacon cheeseburger soup, with step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.